jsmdev/thenaturalway-backend/.ai/AIDD.metodology.md

 - Implement code following architectural patterns
 - Ensure code meets quality standards
 - Update feature states in GitHub issues

+### Inspector (Optional)

+The Inspector role is responsible for validating backend APIs from a real browser perspective.

+#### Input Files:

+- `.ai/inspector/i-1.browser-integration.instructions.md`: Instructions for browser-based integration testing.
+- Implemented API endpoints from Builder phase
+- Test pages or API testing tools

+#### Output Deliverables:

+- `docs/features/{feature-slug}/integration-issues.md`: Documentation of integration issues found.
+- Updated implementation with fixes
+- Performance baseline metrics
+- Integration validation report

+#### Key Responsibilities:

+- Connect to browser developer tools for real-time inspection
+- Validate CORS, authentication, and response formats
+- Monitor console for errors and warnings
+- Measure API performance from client perspective
+- Document integration issues with evidence
+- Suggest backend fixes for issues found

+#### When to Use:

+- After implementing authentication/authorization endpoints
+- When APIs are consumed by frontend applications
+- Before deploying to production
+- When debugging browser-specific integration issues

+**Note**: This phase is optional and should be used strategically.
+Skip it for backend-only features or internal services not accessed by browsers.

 ### Craftsman